Meghanathan

-Meghanathan is an Indian actor who appears in Malayalam and Tamil films.
+Meghanathan (November 1964 – 21 November 2024) was an Indian actor who appeared in Malayalam and Tamil films.
 The son of actor Balan K. Nair, he debuted in 1983 in the Malayalam film Asthram.
-He has acted in more than 50 Malayalam films.
+He acted in more than 75 Malayalam films.

-Background
+Biography

-Meghanathan was born as the third child of Malayalam actor Balan K. Nair and Sarada Nair in Trivandrum, Kerala, India.
-He has two brothers (Anil and Ajayakumar) and two sisters (Latha and Sujatha).
-He had his primary education from Asan Memorial Association, Chennai, and has completed Diploma in Automobile engineering from Coimbatore.
+Meghanathan was born as the third child of Malayalam actor Balan K. Nair and Sarada Nair in Thiruvananthapuram, Kerala, India.
+He had two brothers (Anil and Ajayakumar) and two sisters (Latha and Sujatha).
+He had his primary education from Asan Memorial Association, Chennai, and completed Diploma in Automobile engineering from Coimbatore.
 He made his debut through the Malayalam film Ashthram in 1983.

-Meghanathan is married to Susmitha.
-The couple have a daughter, Parvathi.
-They are settled in Shoranur, Palakkad.
+Meghanathan was married to Susmitha.
+The couple had a daughter, Parvathi.
+They settled in Shoranur, Palakkad.
+Meghanathan died from respiratory failure at a private hospital in Kozhikode, on 21 November 2024, at the age of 60.
+He was cremated at his residence in the town of Shoranur.